 13.3.1 The battery compartments and boxes wherein temperature in operation may fall down below +5 °C shall be heated.
-The heating is allowed to be effected by the heat produced in adjacent spaces, as well as with water or steam radiators located inside the battery rooms (also refer to 2.9.3.3).
+The heating is allowed to be effected by the heat produced in adjacent spaces, by water or steam generators installed inside the battery rooms, as well as by safe type electrical heating appliances with protection level in accordance with 2.9.3.3.